Why You Need Code Coverage Metrics

 Statement coverage is not equal to line coverage in most programming languages.
 However, vice versa is impossible as the line contains multiple statements.

 In programming languages like C, C++, Java, and C#.
-In a single line, we can have multiple statements or conditions, or branches.
-In these cases, some might be executed, some might be partially executed, and some may not have been executed at all in dynamic testing.
+In a single line, we can have more than one statement or condition, or branch.
+In these cases, some might be executed, some might be partially executed, and some may not have been executed at all in testing

 a++; b+=2; if (a) b=0; //Here we have four statements in a single line.